Market News · 22 April 2026

 Three takeaways from the April data are worth holding onto.

-• The affordability gap is the engine.
-With two-year fixes at 5.42 percent, capital is rotating toward markets where the numbers still work, and that rotation shows no sign of reversing this year.
+- • The affordability gap is the engine.
+With mortgage rates still well above their previous-cycle lows, buyer interest is rotating toward markets where the numbers still work, and that rotation shows no sign of reversing this year.

 The spring market of 2026 is not the strongest on record, but it is one of the most clearly signposted.
 The demand has moved north, and the data is no longer subtle about it.